kaho0629/1340-course-project/README.md

 -	The following is an ideal example
 -	“Record I monthly parttime” This command will provide the “record” of “parttime” “I”ncome and shown in “monthly”.
 5. How users view their previous statement?
 -	First, type keyword “Statement”.
-Then we can provide options in different time scale and they can view the expanse or income report within that time.
+Then we can provide options in different time scale and they can view the expense or income report within that time.
 -	“Statement monthly 3/2019” This command will provide the “statement” in “3/2019”
 6. How users set their budget?
 -	First, type keyword “Budget”.
 Then we can provide options in different time scale and types of expense.
 Also, they can set the limits to give alerts when they used over a certain amount.